Facebook pixel Black History Month at Pepperdine | Pepperdine University Skip to main content

 Black History Month graphic with red, green, and black lines design

 Since 1976, the U.S. government has recognized February as Black History Month, a time to focus on achievements made by African Americans.
-In observance of Black History Month, Pepperdine invites everyone to engage in the annual events and activities offered by our various schools and departments.
+In observance of Black History Month, Pepperdine invites everyone to engage in the annual events and activities offered by our various schools and departments, and to learn about the contributions of African Americans throughout American history.
 The University focuses on faith, community, fairness, and expression of multiple perspectives in order to inspire critical thinking and provide fertile spaces for our entire community to listen, learn, and leave a legacy of knowledge.

 Black History Homage 2025